aaryanug25-tech/class-schedule-main/README.md

 └── README.md
 ```

 ## Notes
-- All data is stored locally in `scheduler.db`.
-To start fresh, delete this file.
+- All data is stored locally in `scheduler.db` (which is ignored by git).
+- To start fresh, delete `scheduler.db` and restart the app.
+- **Privacy:** No personal or sensitive data is included.
+Do not commit real user data or secrets.

 ## License
 MIT License